ab-pandey/Udacity-Deep-Reinforcement-Learning-ND/Project Continuous Control/report.md

 - A [project repository](https://github.com/ikostrikov/pytorch-ddpg-naf/blob/master/param_noise.py) that might be helpfull to implement Parameter Noise in Pytorch (as the Open AI baseline models are currently implemented with Tensorflow)

-### Misc : Configuration used

-This agent has been trained on my "Deep Learning Dev Box", which is basically a Linux GPU Server, running Docker containers (using Nvidia Docker 2), serving Jupyter Lab notebooks which are accessed remotely via a web interface (or a ssh connection) : unfortunately this setup does not seem suitable to run Unity ML agent, with the GPU and providing a display for for the agent (See [Unity documentation](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Using-Docker.md) for more details).
-Thus the headless / no visualization version of the Unity environment was used.